jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

   - **Maori freehold land** includes land that is vested in the Māori Trustee under the Maori Vested Lands Administration Act 1954 or the Maori Reserved Land Act 1955
   - **trustee company** means a trustee company within the meaning of the Trustee Companies Act 1967.
 (2) For the purposes of this Part, a beneficial interest in Maori freehold land shall be deemed to include the interest of the freehold owner in all buildings and other fixtures attached to the land, and all things growing on the land.
-(3) For the purposes of this Part, a beneficial interest in Maori freehold land shall be deemed to include a leasehold interest in Maori freehold land arising from the registration of a cross lease as defined in section 2 of the Resource Management Act 1991.
+(3) For the purposes of this Part, a beneficial interest in Maori freehold land shall be deemed to include a leasehold interest in Maori freehold land arising from the registration of a cross lease as defined in section 11 of the Natural and Built Environment Act 2023.

 ### 100 Application of this Part
 (1) Subject to subsection (2), this Part applies to all estates of deceased persons (whether or not Maori) comprising in whole or in part any beneficial interest in Maori freehold land.